-Having read so many Bible Storybooks in the last 4 years, I’d like to share the good ones I’ve found.
-If you’re looking for Bible Storybooks to give as a gift at the next Baby Shower or Birthday party you’re invited to, or for something to read with your own kids, I have a few suggestions for you.
+Having read so many fun Bible Stories for kids in the last 5 years, I’d like to share the good ones I’ve found.
+If you’re looking for children’s Bible story books to give as a gift at the next Baby Shower or Birthday party you’re invited to, or for something to read with your own kids, I have a few suggestions for you.

 My First Bible Storybooks

 Our Favorite First Bible Storybook still is the Rhyme Bible Storybook for Toddlers.
-Samuel and Daniel’s stories are both memorized and still quoted at bedtime frequently.
+Fun Bible stories like Samuel and Daniel are both memorized and still quoted at bedtime frequently.
 I found a damaged copy at church one day, and though the first 30 pages were badly torn, I was still able to quote the stories for the little ones, from memory.
 They are accurate, and well told.
 The only one I tried to skip on a regular basis was the Jonah story.
 I just didn’t like how it flowed.
 It is accurate, and there’s nothing wrong with it, it just didn’t connect with me.

 Six days of Creation was probably my favorite illustration, the way several pictures naturally led into their neighbors.
 The Seven I AM statements was a close second!
 Basic numerical Bible facts, presented in a simple format, great for little learners.

-The Jesus Storybook Bible is the Top choice for this category.
+The Jesus Storybook Bible is my top choice for this category of children’s Bible story books.
 It follows the HIS-Story style of connecting all things to God’s Love and Jesus’ Mission.
 I learned a few things while we read this one together.
 Or at least had things pointed out and connected the dots that I had missed.
-And they don’t stick to the top 25 stories everyone knows.
+And they don’t stick to the top 25 fun Bible stories everyone knows.
 There are several less “common” stories, that are included!
 And it’s also available on DVD-a kit with both!!
 This is not a high-tech cartoon, it’s the same drawings from the Bible, but still a powerful message!
-This book is my Mother-in-law’s go to choice for a baby shower gift (Thanks again!!).
+This book is my Mother-in-law’s go-to choice for a baby shower gift (Thanks again!!).

 It’s hard for me to not go overboard.
 Finding the balance of what he needs sheltering from, and what it’s better he learn right up front can be tricky.
 God has entrusted him to my husband and I, and I know that our responsibility to raise him to honor God needs to be forefront in our daily actions.